skydoves/ColorPickerView/README.md

 ```

 This is how to save the states of `ColorPickerView`.<br>
-`setLifecycleOwner()` method saves all of the states automatically when the lifecycleOwner is destroy.
+The `setLifecycleOwner()` method saves all of the states automatically when the `lifecycleOwner` is destroy.

 ```java
 colorPickerView.setLifecycleOwner(this);
 ```

-Or we can save the states manually using the below method.
+Or you can save the states manually using the method below:

 ```java
 ColorPickerPreferenceManager.getInstance(this).saveColorPickerData(colorPickerView);
 ```

 ### Manipulate and clear
-We can manipulate and clear the saved states using `ColorPickerPreferenceManager`.
+You can manipulate and clear the saved states using `ColorPickerPreferenceManager`.

 ```java
 ColorPickerPreferenceManager manager = ColorPickerPreferenceManager.getInstance(this);
 manager.setColor("MyColorPicker", Color.RED); // manipulates the saved color data.